 Under plus-sizing, plus-size shoppers are often relegated to either the back of the store or another store entirely.
 In many instances, plus-size offerings aren't stocked in stores at all, but rather, only sold online.
 This affects the styles that are offered, too.
 “Even brands that see that women of size need more options and more possibilities to express themselves, will still segregate that group,” says Waldman.
 “They’ll still say, ‘Okay, we hear you, we got you, but we’re only going to make three dresses, each that will go up to only a certain size and will have nothing to do with what we normally [sell] and the reason you admired our brand in the first place.’”

-Danielle Hall, the co-founder of social shopping platform Insyze, which provides a place for plus-size women to shop and socialize, agrees with Waldman: “When a brand [launches] a plus-size collection, there’s often a limited number of styles, which [almost always] differ from the straight-sizes offered by the brand,” she says.
+Danielle Hall, the co-founder of social shopping platform Insyze, which provides a place for plus-size women to shop and socialise, agrees with Waldman: “When a brand [launches] a plus-size collection, there’s often a limited number of styles, which [almost always] differ from the straight-sizes offered by the brand,” she says.
 Hall’s sister and business partner, Sylvie Wilson, calls plus-size collections “mediocre and uninspiring.”
 That, and it’s become commonplace for brands that launch plus-size collections to tap out at 2X or 3X and call it a day.
 Thus the cycle of exclusivity continues.

 “The only right way to do plus-size, is not to do plus-size.”